Mondelez International Inc. (MDLZ) Analysis & Forecast for 2021

 Mondelez International Inc. (MDLZ): Who are the competitors?

-The company’s main competitors (and peers) include Conagra Brands Inc. (CAG) that is trading 24.33% up over the past 12 months and The Hain Celestial Group Inc. (HAIN) that is 67.33% higher over the same period.
-Campbell Soup Company (CPB) is -9.06% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Conagra Brands Inc. (CAG) that is trading 39.09% up over the past 12 months and The Hain Celestial Group Inc. (HAIN) that is 76.96% higher over the same period.
+Campbell Soup Company (CPB) is 12.11% up on the 1-year trading charts.
 Short interest in the company’s stock has risen 18.94% from the last report on Jan 28, 2021 to stand at a total of 11.13 million short shares sold with a short interest ratio of 1.69.